Overview

 • Provides the free energy of going from an ensemble of solution phase conformers to a single, bioactive conformation

-• Calculates the Hydration Free Energy of unbound ligands
+• Calculates the hydration free energy of unbound ligands

-• Calculates the Strain Free Energy of any conformation of a ligand
+• Calculates the strain free energy of any conformation of a ligand

 As input, SZYBKI and Freeform will often take ligand conformer databases generated by OMEGA.
 For protein-ligand calculations, output from OEDocking is also often used as input for SZYBKI and Freeform.
-The output from these 2 programs is often directly actionable, or can be used as input for further physics-based modeling such as SZMAP.
+The output from these two programs is often directly actionable, or it can be used as input for further physics-based modeling such as SZMAP.

 Utility Programs